Digital Signatures in PDFs

 Master PDF Editor allows to validate digital signatures, create them and sign documents.

-Document must be signed after its editing is over.
-If the document was changed after signing, these changes might corrupt the signature.
+Document is signed after editing.
+If the document is modified after signing, these changes will corrupt the signature.

 - Choose Forms > Signature in Main menu or click Signature button on the toolbar.
 In a document, choose a rectangle where digital signature must be located.